kaghenijenner/kaghenijenner/README.md

 ## I'm a Computer Scientist / Full-stack Developer

-Skills:  HTML / CSS / JAVASCRIPT / PHP / PYTHON / MySQL / WordPress / NETWORKING / COMPUTER REPAIR
+Skills:  HTML / CSS / JAVASCRIPT / REACT.JS / PHP / PYTHON / MySQL / WordPress / NETWORKING / COMPUTER REPAIR

-- 🔭 I’m currently working on this project: https://github.com/JennerMaxim/hospital_management_system.
-It is a Hospital Management System for RazorTech Company.
+- 🔭 I’m currently working on this project: https://github.com/jennermaxim/chatApp.
+I'm developing a Chat Application using React.js as the front end and Firebase as the back end.
 - 🌱 I’m currently learning ReactJs, Python, and Back-end.
 - 👯 I’m looking to collaborate on Open Source project
 - 📫 How to reach me: +256740639860